EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_04-Windows-Admin-Center.md

 ### Introduction

-In this exercise, you will install Windows Admin Center on Windows Server 2019 Core Edition using a trusted certificate.
-After that you will configure Kerberos Constrained Delegation to be able to use Single Sign On (SSO) for Admin Center management.
+In this exercise, you will install Windows Admin Center on Windows Server 2019 Core Edition using a trusted certificate on SRV2.
+After that you will configure Kerberos Constrained Delegation to be able to use Single Sign On (SSO) for the servers dc1, fs, HV1, HV2, sr1, sr2, S2D, S2D1, S2D2, S2D3, S2D4, SRV1903, Docker, Node1, Node2, PKI, SR1, SR2, and WS2019

 #### Tasks